EcoMobility SHIFT and SHIFT+

-Cities around the world implement various urban mobility projects to increase the service provided to the citizens.
+Cities around the world implement various urban mobility projects to improve transport systems and services provided to its dwellers and visitors.
 These projects are often related to public transport improvement, provision of bicycle facilities or improving walking conditions.
-In many cases, once the project is completed the city does not have a direct feedback on the effectiveness of the project.
-This is a common case in many cities and in some cases the lack of feedback or the failure of the project to meet the expectations is termed as an ineffective solution.
+In many cases, once the project is completed the city does not have direct feedback on the effectiveness of the project.
+In some cases, plans, policies or projects are planned without a clear understanding of its impact to the entire transportation system, risking the proposed solutions to be ineffective.

 The SHIFT methodology consists of 20 indicators that measure the performance of urban mobility in various areas.
 The indicators are divided into 3 main areas namely Enablers, Transport Systems and Services, and Results and Impacts.
 The three areas measure various qualitative and quantitative aspects such as the political will, understanding the users needs, length of bicycle lanes, pedestrian infrastructure, amount of public transport available for people, low carbon vehicles, modal split and air quality to name a few.
-The indicators can be seen in the image below.
+The indicators are listed below.